racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/SampleApp.md

 ###Root Objects
-A Root Object of a PyApp is a logical unit in the [DRP](http://confluence.incubaid.com/display/PYLABS/The+High+Level+Architecture) (Datacenter Resource Planning).
+A Root Object of a PyApp is a logical unit in the [DRP][drp] (Datacenter Resource Planning).
 The Root Object is a composite entity of properties, components and references to other Root Objects.

 For example:
 The Root Object "Customer" can have the properties Name, Description, Address,...
 It can have contact person as component and can be in relation with another customer via a reference.